Postpartum care (care after the birth) with midwives continues for six weeks.

 - Weigh the baby

-- Offer routine newborn tests (Jaundice screening, Ontario Newborn Screen, Hearing test)
+- Offer routine newborn tests (Jaundice screening, Ontario Newborn Screen, Hearing screen)

 - Provide advice on normal newborn care and development